 How much lutein should I take daily?

-The AREDS2 trial used 10mg lutein + 2mg zeaxanthin daily.
+The AREDS2 trial (n=4,203) used 10mg lutein + 2mg zeaxanthin daily and demonstrated a ~26% reduction in AMD progression risk [1].
 Most experts recommend 10-20mg lutein daily for macular health.
-Higher doses (up to 25mg) appear safe but have less clinical evidence.
+Triple-carotenoid formulas that add meso-zeaxanthin have shown superior macular pigment response over lutein + zeaxanthin alone [2].
 Take with a fat-containing meal — lutein is fat-soluble and absorbs poorly without dietary fat.

 Can lutein improve vision?